Today I’d like you to confront an uncomfortable truth.

 Think back to those two examples I gave you above.
 Doesn’t their behavior make more sense in light of that definition?
-After all, we tend to assume that alcoholics are simply drinking themselves sick out of ignorance to all the “obvious” consequences…but that’s rarely the case.
+After all, we tend to assume that alcoholics are only drinking themselves sick out of ignorance to all the “obvious” consequences…but that’s rarely the case.

 This man knows his relationship is going down the toilet.
-But for one reason or another (an emotionally distant upbringing, a lack of self-awareness, poor communication) he doesn’t know how to fix it.
+But for one reason or another (an emotionally distant upbringing, a lack of self-awareness, poor communication), he doesn’t know how to fix it.
 And so, rather than face the constant, gnawing anxiety of this realization, he does the only thing that offers temporary relief: drink.

-Alcoholism (though certainly not healthy or desirable) is actually quite “rational” given an alcoholic’s circumstances and assumptions.
+Alcoholism (though certainly not healthy or desirable) is quite “rational” given an alcoholic’s circumstances and assumptions.
 When you feel unable to change something painful, temporary relief beats constant anxiety.